What is CMOS? Working Principle & Its Applications

 These features will enable the integration of logic functions in high density on an integrated circuit.
 As a result, Complementary Metal Oxide Semiconductor has emerged as the most widely utilized technology for VLSI chips.

-Complementary Metal Oxide Semiconductor technology is widely used and has largely superseded Bipolar processes in almost all digital applications.
+Complementary Metal Oxide Semiconductor technology is widely used and has largely superseded Bipolar processes in almost all CMOS applications in digital electronics.
 The following integrated circuits were designed using Complementary Metal Oxide Semiconductor technology:

-Complementary Metal Oxide Semiconductor image sensors are utilized in digital cameras to turn pictures into digital data.
+Complementary Metal Oxide Semiconductor image sensors are utilized in CMOS in digital electronics cameras to turn pictures into CMOS in digital data.

 Complementary Metal Oxide Semiconductor technology is used in the creation of microprocessors and microcontrollers, which are critical components of many electronic devices.

-Analogue circuits using Complementary Metal Oxide Semiconductor technology include data converters, RF (radio frequency) circuits, and highly integrated transceivers for a variety of communication applications.
+Analogue circuits using Complementary Metal Oxide Semiconductor technology include data converters, RF (radio frequency) circuits, and highly integrated transceivers for a variety of communication applications of CMOS.

 What are the Benefits of Using CMOS?